inet-framework/inet/doc/src/users-guide/ch-transport.rst

 delivering audio and video over IP networks.
-RTP is used extensively in communication and entertainment systems that involve streaming media, such as telephony, video teleconference applications including WebRTC, television services and web-based push-to-talk features.
+RTP is used extensively in communication and entertainment systems that involve streaming media, such as telephony, video teleconference applications including WebRTC, television services, and web-based push-to-talk features.

 The RTP Control Protocol (RTCP) is a sister protocol of the Real-time Transport Protocol (RTP).
 RTCP provides out-of-band statistics and